equinor/fusion-web-components/.changeset/odd-camels-know.md

 '@equinor/fusion-wc-storybook': patch
 ---

-**ListItem - new feature**: `plain` property added for removing border and border-radius from list item component
+**ListItem - new feature**: `outlined` property added for adding border and border-radius from list item component

+- Use EDS tokens instead of theme